 Then, the road Highway One, also known as the Ring Road, also has regular charging stations.
 The Ring Road loops right the way around the country hugging the coastline, equipped with charging stations at least every 100km.
 With a little planning, electric cars can travel to most places with ease.

-There are several companies that offer electric or hybrid cars rentals in Iceland.
-There are a variety of models available, and they provide up to date information on charging facilities.
+There are several companies that offer electric or hybrid car rentals in Iceland.
+There are a variety of models available, and they provide up-to-date information on charging facilities.
 If you would like to explore Iceland by electric car, certain itineraries make it very feasible.